-Just a few kilometres south of Melbourne airport, Brimbank Park is easily accessible via Keilor Park Drive off the Western Ring Road.
+Just a few kilometres south of Melbourne airport, Brimbank Park is easily accessible via Keilor Park Drive off the Western Ring Road and takes just 15-minutes by car.
 With a history of over 400 million years, the area was first settled by the Wurundjeri people of the Kulin nation.
 European settlers drove stock around the brim of the bank, hence the park’s name.

 The park is popular for its spectacular aeroplane spotting locations.
 If you’re looking to get away from the hustle and bustle of the city, Brimbank offers a network of cycling and walking tracks.